-5. On models with LED headlights, connect the red tester lead to the white/red wire and the black tester lead to the black wire.
+5. On models with an LED light bar, connect the red tester lead to the white/red wire and the black tester lead to the black wire.
 The meter must show battery voltage.

-■NOTE: If battery voltage is not shown in any test, inspect the LIGHTS fuse, battery, main wiring harness, connectors, or the left handlebar switch.
+■NOTE: If battery voltage is not shown in any test, inspect the HI-BEAM or LO-BEAM fuse, battery, main wiring harness, connectors, or the left handlebar switch.